Sn3pcity/printf-/README.md

 - Project to be done in teams of 2 people (your team: Susan Ng'an'ga, S.n.3.p Makau)
 - Project will start Nov 21, 2022 6:00 AM, must end by Nov 25, 2022 6:00 AM
 - was released at Nov 22, 2022 6:00 AM
-- [] An auto review will be launched at the deadline
+- [ x ] An auto review will be launched at the deadline

 ## Concepts
 For this project, we expect you to look at these concepts: